“Christ commits his flock to Ministers’ care to keep ’em and lead ’em through a great and howling wilderness . . . ” Jonathan Edwards

 Jonathan Edwards & the Church

 The Jonathan Edwards and the Church Lecture Series, co-sponsored with the Edwards Center, probes the riches of Jonathan Edwards’ life and theology for its enduring pastoral fruitfulness.
 As the preeminent pastor-theologian of North American history, there is much that can still be learned from him, both as a theologian and a pastor.
 Past lectures have included subjects like slavery and preaching.

-All Edwards and the Church lectures are held at 1pm in the ATO chapel on the TEDS campus.
-Stay from 2 to 2:30 for the Q&A. They are free and open to everyone, and will be live-streamed at stream.tiu.edu.
+All Edwards and the Church lectures are free and open to everyone, and will be live-streamed at stream.tiu.edu.

 Douglas Sweeney is Professor of Church History, chair of the department, and Director of the Jonathan Edwards Center.
 His areas of expertise include Jonathan Edwards, the history of theology, and American church history.
 Dr. Sweeney has written numerous books and articles, including The American Evangelical Story: A History of the Movement (Baker Academic, 2005) and Jonathan Edwards and the Ministry of the Word (InverVarsity Press, 2009).

 The quote at the head of this page is from “The Great Concern of a Watchman for Souls,” based on Hebrews 13:17, preached at the ordination of the Rev. Jonathan Judd, June 8, 1743.
 The extended quote is the following: